rhollins/content/content/posts/jenkins-on-azure-kubernetes-cluster-aks-testing-disaster-recovery-between-availability-zones-and-regions.md

 ## Testing Availbility Zone Failover

-To test the Availability Zone failover we will deploy AKS cluster in West US 2 region with two node pools each in a different zone, after that we will deploy Jenkins which utilizes zones through affinity rules, and at the end perform a test failover by deleting the active node and checking how Jenkins recovers.
+To test the Availability Zone failover we will deploy AKS cluster in West US 2 region with two node pools each in a different zone, after that we will deploy Jenkins in AKS which utilizes zones through affinity rules, and at the end perform a test failover by deleting the active node and checking how Jenkins recovers.

 ### Create VNet and AKS with NGINX Ingress Controller